joef551/camel-cql/readme.md

 <h2 id="cqlstatement">CQL Statement</h2>

+So to recap: A CQL component self-injects all client beans that is locates and the client beans can be injected with any number of CQL statements.
+Recall that you can either explicitly inject a certain set of CQL statements into the client or you can let the client self-inject all the CQL statements that it locates in its respective bean factory.

-These are the properties for the CQL statement bean, which gets injected into a client bean.
+This section lists and describes all of the properties for the CQL statement bean.
 All of these properties correlate to those found in the [Cassandra Statement](http://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/Statement.html) class.

 <u>fetchSize</u>